-MDS Coordinator: Job Description and Information About a Career As a MDS Coordinator
+MDS Coordinator: Job Description & Career Info

 The Minimum Data Set (MDS) is a key tool in the process of assessing the functional capabilities of residents of certified nursing facilities.
 MDS coordinators, also known as nurse assessment coordinators, use these results to formulate and implement individual care plans for residents.
 Most are licensed nurses who are trained on-the-job or through formal, off-site training programs.

 The objective of MDS coordinators is to promote the physical and emotional well being of nursing facility residents.
 They use a Resident Assessment Instrument (RAI) to gather information from residents and their families during initial and periodic interviews.
 The MDS covers such areas as the patient's mood, behavior patterns, cognitive ability, and nutrition needs.